legenduzair/clinic-patientbooking/README.md

   - Then scroll down and click the 'Deploy Branch' button.
   - After it is deployed, a message will appear stating 'Your app was successfully deployed'.
 A button will pop up for you to click on to display your project on the Heroku terminal.

-The final deployed link for the Heroku terminal project is in the link provided.
-[LabClinic](https://clinic-patientbooking.herokuapp.com/)
+The final deployed link for the Heroku terminal project is provided over here: [LabClinic](https://clinic-patientbooking.herokuapp.com/)

 ## Credits